rfveds/CaseConverterApp/README.md

 * [Contact](#contact)

 ## General Information
-- App is used to keep score in ping pong match
 - The main reason to create this app was to learn JavaScript basics

 ## Technologies Used